aldairlfp/counting-tree/themes.md

 * Krtucho:

-  * <a href = "https://www.mdpi.com/2072-4292/14/3/476" id = "Krtucho"> Transformer for Tree Counting in Aerial Images </a>
+  * <a href = "https://www.mdpi.com/2072-4292/14/3/476" id = "Aerial"> Transformer for Tree Counting in Aerial Images </a>
     * Convolutional Neural Network (CNN)
     * Density Transformer (DENT)

-    * Density Map Generator (DMG)
+      Density Map Generator (DMG)
-      * <a href = "https://github.com/A2Amir/Counting-Trees-using-Satellite-Images" id = "Krtucho"> Counting-Trees-using-Satellite-Images </a>
+  * <a href = "https://github.com/A2Amir/Counting-Trees-using-Satellite-Images" id = "Semantic"> Counting-Trees-using-Satellite-Images </a>
-    * Semantic Segmentation
+    - Semantic Segmentation

-    * U-net
+    - U-net

-    * Convolutional Neural Network
+    - Convolutional Neural Network

-    * Binary Cross Entropy as the loss function.
+    - Binary Cross Entropy as the loss function.

-    * images (848 × 837 pixels and eight channel) and labeled masks ( has 848 × 837 pixels and five channel): Buildings, Roads and Tracks, Tress, Crops, Water
+    - images (848 × 837 pixels and eight channel) and labeled masks ( has 848 × 837 pixels and five channel): Buildings, Roads and Tracks, Tress, Crops, Water

-    * Validation loss of 0.1388, validation accuracy of 0.9447, validation precision of 0.9757 and validation recall of 0.7551.
+    - Validation loss of 0.1388, validation accuracy of 0.9447, validation precision of 0.9757 and validation recall of 0.7551.

 * Paula: